linyueqian/linyueqian/README.md

 ### Hi there 👋

 Hello!
 I am Max Yueqian Lin, a senior at [Duke Kunshan University](https://dukekunshan.edu.cn/).
-I am actively seeking Fall 2024 Ph.D. positions.
-Let's connect!
+I will join Duke ECE as a PhD student this Fall.

 ### Links
 - [Personal Website](https://yueqianlin.com)